Here are some common questions parents and caregivers have when it comes to the HPV vaccine.

 How Common is HPV?

 Twenty million Americans are currently infected with HPV and nearly six million Americans are infected every year.
 Nearly half of all new infections are diagnosed in girls and young women between 15-24 years old.
-HPV is the most commonly sexually transmitted disease in the U.S. It’s common for someone infected with HPV to not know it.
+HPV is the most common sexually transmitted disease in the U.S. It’s common for someone infected with HPV do not know it.
 The best way to avoid contracting HPV is through abstinence.

 What is the link between HPV and Cervical Cancer?